My Journey at NYU Tandon: Engineering a Future in the Power Industry

 Form meaningful friendships and engage with diverse perspectives.

-Experience a world-class education at NYUAD that served as a catalyst for personal growth.
+Experience a world-class education at NYUAD.